Digital-Platform-Services/My-NS-Account/README.md

 # Update
-Please be advised that the NSLS change restriction timeframe will be in effect from:
+Please be advised, a restricted change window will be effective from:

-`12 December 2021 07:00 (AT) to 10 January 2022 09:00 (AT)`
+> Sunday, 19 December 2021 at 07:00 AT, until 01:00 AT on Monday, 10 January 2022

+During this time, standard onboarding activities will be avoided.
+Urgent/critical client-requested changes, within this timeframe, will be assessed on a one-off basis.

 # Nova Scotia Login System